-Over the past 50 years, substantial changes have occurred in the texts used for the instruction for beginning reading.
-This article analyzes four prominent perspectives that have most influenced beginning reading instruction texts in the United States over this period.
-This article examines changes in beginning reading texts in relation to changes in the nation's demographics and young children's literacy-related experiences, including media exposure, availability of children's books, and time spent in nonparental care.
+Over the past 50 years, substantial changes have occurred in the texts used for beginning reading instruction.
+This article analyzes four prominent perspectives that have most influenced beginning reading instruction texts over this period.
+These changes in texts are examined in relation to changes over time in the nation's demographics and the experiences that relate to young children's literacy learning, including media exposure, availability of children's books, and time spent in non-parental care.
 These analyses are followed by an examination of the research underlying three assumptions that shape the reading instruction found in all current core reading programs: (a) earlier is better, (b) word repetition is not a factor in learning to read, and (c) one size fits all.
-The review ends with a call for the careful design and selection of texts for students whose literacy levels are impacted greatly by the quality of their school experiences-children in high-poverty communities.
+The review ends with a call for the design and selection of texts for the students who most depend on schools to become literate.